ysugimoto/robots-linter/README.md

-# robots-txt-parser
+# robotstxt

-`robots-txt-parser` implements parser and matcher `robots.txt` which is specified at [RFC 9309](https://datatracker.ietf.org/doc/html/rfc9309).
+`robotstxt` implements parser and matcher `robots.txt` which is specified at [RFC 9309](https://datatracker.ietf.org/doc/html/rfc9309).

 ## Motivation

-We could find some kind of robots.txt matcher, but could not find syntax checker so we implemented it.
+We could find some kind of robots.txt matcher, but could not find syntax checker so we implemented it with AST-based approach.
 This is useful for syntax checking on writing robots.txt usually.

 ## Install and Usage